top of page

 Internationally, he formed part of Spain’s midfield triumvirate that won Euro 2008, Euro 2012, and the 2010 World Cup.
 His creativity, spatial awareness, and consistency across two decades made him one of the top attacking midfielders in the modern era.

-David Silva remains of the best midfielders in Premier League history.
+David Silva remains one of the best midfielders in Premier League history.

 6. Josep Samitier (1917–1939)